JesseVelden/pgtyped/docs-new/docs/sql-file-intro.md

 >(...);
 ```

-Query `findBookById` is now statically typed, with types inferred from the PostgreSQL schema.
+SQLQuery `findBookById` is now statically typed, with types inferred from the PostgreSQL schema.
 This generated query can be imported and executed as follows:

 ```ts title="index.ts" {13}